bghuang/toastmaster/organize-your-speech.md

 # Orgnize You Speech
 # Seek, and ye shall find

-Dear toastmaster fellow and guest.
+Dear Toastmaster fellow and guest, The Bible says, "Seek, and ye shall find".
+I went to Toastmaster Harbin Conference with